-

 Masterclass with Barry Douglas, RCM

-Masterclass with Arie Vardi at the Aspen Summer Music Festival (Polonsky Fellow)
+Masterclass with Arie Vardi at the Aspen Summer Music Festival (Polonsky Fellowship)

 Ocean Financial Centre Singapore